polynetwork/PIPs/PIPS/pip-2.md

   // Use SafeMath to ensure balances do not overflow balances[key] = balances[key].sub(args.amount);

-  uint256 remainingAmount = args.amount;
+  uint256 afterFeeAmount = args.amount;
   if (args.feeAmount > 0) {
-    // ensure that there is no overflow remainingAmount = amount.sub(args.feeAmount);
+    // ensure that there is no overflow afterFeeAmount = amount.sub(args.feeAmount);

     // transfer feeAmount to feeReceiverAddr
-    require(_transferFromContract(fromAddress, feeReceiverAddr, feeAmount), "transfer asset from lock_proxy contract to toAddress failed!");
+    require(_transferFromContract(args.toAssetHash, feeReceiverAddr, feeAmount), "transfer asset from lock_proxy contract to toAddress failed!");
   }

   // send tokens to `toAddress`
-  require(_transferFromContract(args.toAssetHash, toAddress, remainingAmount), "transfer asset from lock_proxy contract to toAddress failed!");
+  require(_transferFromContract(args.toAssetHash, toAddress, afterFeeAmount), "transfer asset from lock_proxy contract to toAddress failed!");

-  emit UnlockEvent(fromContractAddr, fromChainId, args.toAddress, remainingAmount);
+  emit UnlockEvent(fromContractAddr, fromChainId, args.toAddress, afterFeeAmount);

   return true;
 }
 ```

-If `deductFeeInLock` is set to `true`, it is possible for a relayer to only send the `lock` transaction, claim their fee, and then not send the `unlock` transaction to the target chain.
+If `deductFeeInLock` is set to `true`, it is possible for a relayer to receive the fee, and then not send the transaction to the PolyChain or the target chain.

 This PIP does not propose a fixed solution to this issue, but possible solutions include:
 1. Requiring deductFeeInLock to be false